 Most Affordable Neighborhoods in Newport News, VA

-Some of the cheapest neighborhoods in Newport News are Briarfield, East Hilton, and Charter Oak.
+Some of the cheapest neighborhoods in Newport News are Briarfield, Jenkins, and Spring House.
 These neighborhoods offer some of the lowest rent prices in Newport News, making them ideal for renters on a budget.
-As of August 5, 2025, the average rent in Newport News is $1,241, which is 3% higher than last year.
+As of September 19, 2025, the average rent in Newport News is $1,251, which is 3.6% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Briarfield